 That said, the test isn’t perfect — if it isn’t administered in exactly the same way, for example, you might not get accurate results.
 Some of the best baseline tests include an eye-tracking assessment.
-It’s worth seeing if a clinic in your area offers baseline testing with that included.
+It’s worth seeing if a clinic in your area offers baseline testing with eye-tracking included.

-But again, baseline testing is only helpful if you do it before your concussion.
+Unfortunately, baseline testing is only helpful if you do it before your concussion.
 After your concussion, it’s too late to be useful.

 You may also want to see a doctor, both for diagnosis and for help navigating recovery.
 In this section, we’ll go over some pointers for recovery, along with when to see a doctor.

 If you sustained a concussion playing sports, do not return to play until you have fully recovered from your concussion.
 People who have sustained one concussion are more susceptible to getting another, especially when they haven’t yet recovered from the first.
 Although rare, you would also risk second impact syndrome, a life-threatening condition caused in a small percentage of people who sustain a second concussion while not yet recovered from the first.
 And if you do sustain a second concussion before the first is resolved, visit the emergency room immediately so they can check for brain swelling and other serious complications.